2003 IIHF World U18 Championship Division II: Group B tournament

-The Group B tournament began on 5 March 2003 in Belgrade, Federal Republic of Yugoslavia.
+The Group B tournament began on 5 March 2003 in Belgrade, Serbia and Montenegro.
 Hungary, Netherlands and Romania all returned to compete in the Division II tournament after missing promotion to Division I at the previous years World Championship.
-Lithuania, South Africa and Yugoslavia all gained promotion to Division II from Division III following a restructure of the Division sizes which increased the number of teams in each group from four to six.
+Lithuania, South Africa and Federal Republic of Yugoslavia all gained promotion to Division II from Division III following a restructure of the Division sizes which increased the number of teams in each group from four to six.
 Romania won the tournament after winning all five of their games and gained promotion to Division I for the 2004 IIHF World U18 Championships.
 Hungary finished second after winning three games and drawing a fourth and the Netherlands finished in third place.
 South Africa finished in last place after losing all five of their games and were relegated back to Division III for the 2004 IIHF World U18 Championships.
-The tournament was also the last appearance of Yugoslavia's under-18 team as the country was reconstituted as the State Union of Serbia and Montenegro.
+The tournament was also the last appearance of the Federal Republic Yugoslavia's under-18 team as the country was reconstituted as the State Union of Serbia and Montenegro.
 The Yugoslavia men's under-18 team was replaced the following year by the Serbia and Montenegro men's national under-18 ice hockey team.
 Tivadar Petres of Romania finished as the top scorer of the tournament with 17 points including 11 goals and six assists.
 Hungary's Dominik Vinnai finished the tournament as the leading goaltender based on save percentage.